Skip to main content

 }

-In this step, you call the depositForBurn function from the TokenMessengerV2 contract deployed on the Ethereum Sepolia testnet to burn USDC on that source chain.
+Call the depositForBurn function from the TokenMessengerV2 contract deployed on Ethereum Sepolia to burn USDC on that source chain.
 You specify the following parameters:

 • Burn amount: The amount of USDC to burn

-• Destination domain: the target blockchain for minting USDC
+• Destination domain: The target blockchain for minting USDC (see supported chains and domains)

 • Mint recipient: The wallet address that will receive the minted USDC